Goan Prawns Cutlet Recipe | Crispy Homemade Prawn Cutlets (Home-Cooked Style)

 Add mashed potato and coriander leaves.

-Mix well and let it cool completely. - Shape the cutlets
+Mix well and let it cool completely.

-Shape the mixture into oval or round cutlets. - Coat the cutlets
+Shape the mixture into oval or round cutlets.

-Dip each cutlet in maida slurry, then coat with bread crumbs. - Fry
+Dip each cutlet in maida slurry, then coat with bread crumbs.

 Fry in medium-hot oil till golden and crisp on both sides.